-Smart sprinkler controllers are a popular thing now and a lot of people are considering getting one to save money and water.
-There are dozens of sprinkler controllers on the market and all of them promise outstanding features and capabilities.
+Smart sprinkler controllers are quite popular, and a lot of people consider getting one to save money and water.
+There are dozens of sprinkler controllers on the market, and all of them promise outstanding features and capabilities.

 Table of Contets